Rairye/ht-getter/README.md

 ## Things to Keep in Mind:

 1. This package can be used in various contexts.
-(Social media posts, news articles, etc.)
+(Media posts, news articles, etc.)
 2. This package looks for substrings that have the structure of a hash tag but does not check that the substring is a valid hash tag on any platform.